zzeneg/docker-mergesrt/README.md

 - Supports tags with sdh, forced, hi, & cc.

 ## Requirements
-- a folder with media files should be mapped to `/data`
+- A folder with media files should be mapped to `/data`
 - SRT file should have a language in its name in [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) or [ISO 639-2](https://en.wikipedia.org/wiki/List_of_ISO_639-2_codes) format, e.g. `name.en.srt` or `name.eng.srt`.

 ## Usage